GothenburgBitFactory/tw.org/content/docs/workflow.md

 - **For what kind of work do you use Taskwarrior?**
 - **How do you sync?
 What kind of devices do you use?**
   I use Taskwarrior on every device with a full, non-proxied internet connection and sync those installations with a self-hosted Taskserver on the net.
-  All devices have the same configuration. \"Every device\" includes my notebook (Fedora Linux), a fix home-based computer (CentOS), four servers on the net (CentOS) and my mobile phone and my tablet as well (both Android).
+  All devices have the same configuration.
+  "Every device" includes my notebook (Fedora Linux), a fix home-based computer (CentOS), four servers on the net (CentOS) and my mobile phone and my tablet as well (both Android).
 - **Which is your default report?**
 - **Do you use a standard or customized methodology?**
 - **Do you use extensions?
 Hook scripts?**